xZepyx/xZepyx/README.md

 ## About me
-- I use Linux.
-- I use VsCode.
+- I use arch btw
-- You might find more about me [at my website](https://zepyx.home.kg)
 - My username is pronounced like: zep-hex

 ## Social